ADVERTISEMENT

 No nation can know when and how its national interests might conflict with the world’s hegemony, and it is better to prepare in advance by diversifying its holdings away from toxic Western currencies and credit system.

-According to the IMF data, the US dollar share of global reserve currencies has fallen from 79% to 59% from 1999 to 2021.
+According to the IMF data, the US dollar share of global reserve currencies has fallen from 79 per cent to 59 per cent from 1999 to 2021.

-According to more recent statistics by IMF, the US dollar share still hovers around 59%.
+According to more recent statistics by IMF, the US dollar share still hovers around 59 per cent.
 However, according to alternative sources (according to Eurizon SLJ Asset Management), the buck’s status as a reserve currency eroded in 2022 at ten times the pace seen in the past two decades.

-Strategists at the asset manager found that the greenback’s share of total global reserves fell to 47% last year from 55% in 2021.
+Strategists at the asset manager found that the greenback’s share of total global reserves fell to 47 per cent last year from 55 per cent in 2021.

 5. Bubble world economic leadership: US may command a quarter of global GDP (Figure 1), but in essence, it represents the trade of air (financial derivatives upon financial derivatives upon financial derivatives).